AKSW/text2sparql.aksw.org/docs/index.md

 ## Latest News

+!!! info "2025-11-13 - Proceedings published"

+    We are happy to announce that the proceedings of TEXT2SPARQL'25 are officially published as [Vol-4094 of the CEUR Workshop Proceedings](https://ceur-ws.org/Vol-4094/) now.

+    Thank you all for your patience and maybe see you next year for another challenge 🤓

+    Best regards

+    Marcos, Edgard, Paulo, and Seebi

 !!! info "2025-06-19 - Winner Certificates added"

-    As requested (and promised), here are the [Winner Certificates](results/) for all 4 categories and the places 1 - 3.
+    As requested (and promised), here are the [Winner Certificates](results/index.md) for all 4 categories and the places 1 - 3.

 !!! info "2025-04-04 - Slides and Results Talk added"